Data Access

 If you use SAGA DR3 data in your research, please cite the relevent papers:

-In addition, please also acknowledge the SAGA Survey:
+In addition, please also acknowledge the SAGA Survey by including the following text in the acknowledgement of your manuscript:

 This research used data from the SAGA Survey (Satellites Around Galactic Analogs; sagasurvey.org).
 The SAGA Survey is a galaxy redshift survey with spectroscopic data obtained by the SAGA Survey team with the Anglo-Australian Telescope, MMT Observatory, Palomar Observatory, W. M. Keck Observatory, and the South African Astronomical Observatory (SAAO).
 The SAGA Survey also made use of many public data sets, including: imaging data from the Sloan Digital Sky Survey (SDSS), the Dark Energy Survey (DES), the GALEX Survey, and the Dark Energy Spectroscopic Instrument (DESI) Legacy Imaging Surveys, which includes the Dark Energy Camera Legacy Survey (DECaLS), the Beijing-Arizona Sky Survey (BASS), and the Mayall z-band Legacy Survey (MzLS); redshift catalogs from SDSS, DESI, the Galaxy And Mass Assembly (GAMA) Survey, the Prism Multi-object Survey (PRIMUS), the VIMOS Public Extragalactic Redshift Survey (VIPERS), the WiggleZ Dark Energy Survey (WiggleZ), the 2dF Galaxy Redshift Survey (2dFGRS), the HectoMAP Redshift Survey, the HETDEX Source Catalog, the 6dF Galaxy Survey (6dFGS), the Hectospec Cluster Survey (HeCS), the Australian Dark Energy Survey (OzDES), the 2-degree Field Lensing Survey (2dFLenS), and the Las Campanas Redshift Survey (LCRS); HI data from the Arecibo Legacy Fast ALFA Survey (ALFALFA), the FAST all sky HI Survey (FASHI), and HI Parkes All-Sky Survey (HIPASS); and compiled data from the NASA-Sloan Atlas (NSA), the Siena Galaxy Atlas (SGA), the HyperLeda database, and the Extragalactic Distance Database (EDD).
 The SAGA Survey was supported in part by NSF collaborative grants AST-1517148 and AST-1517422 and Heising–Simons Foundation grant 2019-1402.
 SAGA Survey's full acknowledgments can be found at https://sagasurvey.org/ack/.